-Welcome to the October issue of Analog Dialogue.
+Welcome to the December issue of Analog Dialogue.

-Back to the articles from the Analog Dialogue.
+And now, back to the articles from the Analog Dialogue.

 And as we have for 53 years, we invite you to be part of the dialogue in Analog Dialogue.
 You can get in touch through our blog, Facebook page, or email.
 Let us know how we’re doing and what you’d like to see from us in the coming months.